AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-dates.md

 You can also drag dates (and Time dimensions) into the report or the [!UICONTROL Table Builder].
 You can select specific days, weeks, months, years, or a rolling date.
 If you use the custom calendar in marketing reports and analytics, a report suite inherits those settings and updates the report accordingly.

 When selecting a date range while creating a project, using Pre-Configured on the left will set a rolling date while using the calendar on the right will not.
-An easy way to tell whether your date range is rolling is the statement “This date range will roll” next to the **[!UICONTROL OK]** button.
+An easy way to tell whether your date range is rolling is the statement "This date range will roll" next to the **[!UICONTROL OK]** button.

 ![](assets/daterange.jpeg)